meshinspace/meshinspace.github.io/index.md

 __Problem:__ Satellite constellations are expanding rapidly at low Earth orbits (LEOs), and their connectivity is best served by the mesh topology.
 However, there is a lack of homegrown secure communication solutions.

 __Solution:__ The [Australian Civil Space Strategy 2019-2028](https://www.industry.gov.au/data-and-publications/australian-civil-space-strategy-2019-2028) has four Strategic Space Pillars, one of which is to _develop national capability in areas of competitive advantage_.
-Guide by this Strategic Space Pillar, we are currently dedicating ourselves to building a communication software suite, including a network protocol stack, for mesh-networked satellite constellations focusing on cybersecurity.
+Guided by this Strategic Space Pillar, we are currently dedicating ourselves to building a communication software suite, including a network protocol stack, for mesh-networked satellite constellations focusing on cybersecurity.
 * The suite uses frameworks and protocols recommended by the [Consultative Committee for Space Data Systems (CCSDS)](https://public.ccsds.org) wherever applicable.
 * Our security solutions go beyond cryptographic protection and follow a defence-in-depth strategy to achieve resilience to faults, failures and attacks.
 * Artificial intelligence serves as a foundational component without draining scarce system resources.